 Chief Financial Officer, or an Officer appointed by them for the purpose, to determine the service, financial and legal implications of implementing the amended proposals.
-The amended proposals are required to be submitted to the Chief Financial Officer, by email to democratic.services@westoxon.gov.uk by no later than 12 noon 3 clear working days before the Council Budget Setting Meeting, excluding the date of the meeting itself (i.e. for a Council meeting on a Wednesday the deadline would be 12 noon on the previous Friday).
+The amended proposals are required to be submitted to the Chief Financial Officer, by email to democratic.services@westoxon.gov.uk by no later than 12 noon 3 clear working days before the Council Budget Setting Meeting, excluding the date of the meeting itself (i.e. for a Council meeting on a Wednesday the deadline would be 12 noon on the previous Thursday).

-- 7.6 Any proposed amendment to any matter on the Council Meeting Agenda, other than the budget, which would have, or would likely to have, a significant effect on the Executive's proposed budget, must also be submitted to the Chief Finance Officer, by email to democratic.services@westoxon.gov.uk, by no later than 12 noon 3 clear working days before the Council Budget Setting Meeting, excluding the date of the meeting itself (i.e. for a Council meeting on a Wednesday the deadline would be 12 noon on the previous Friday). - 7.7 The amended proposals, once received by the Chief Financial Officer, will be held confidentially by the Finance Officers involved and not shared with other political parties, with the exception that any amendments received from an Elected Member who is part of a Group will be shared with the relevant Group Leader.
-All amended proposals will be considered by Finance Officers by no later than 12 noon 1 clear working day before the day of the Council meeting, excluding the day of the meeting itself.
+- 7.6 Any proposed amendment to any matter on the Council Meeting Agenda, other than the budget, which would have, or would likely to have, a significant effect on the Executive's proposed budget, must also be submitted to the Chief Finance Officer, by email to democratic.services@westoxon.gov.uk, by no later than 12 noon 3 clear working days before the Council Budget Setting Meeting, excluding the date of the meeting itself (i.e. for a Council meeting on a Wednesday the deadline would be 12 noon on the previous Thursday). - 7.7 The amended proposals, once received by the Chief Financial Officer, will be held confidentially by the Finance Officers involved and not shared with other political parties, with the exception that any amendments received from an Elected Member who is part of a Group will be shared with the relevant Group Leader.
+All amended proposals will be considered by Finance Officers by no later than 12 noon 1 clear working day before the day of the Council meeting, excluding the day of the meeting itself (i.e. 12pm on a Monday for a meeting on a Wednesday).
 Finance Officers will confirm the legality and impact of all proposed amendments.
 Any that in the Chief Financial Officer's opinion are unlawful shall be rejected.
-The Chief Financial Officer will then share all amended proposals, together with Finance sign off and comments, with the Chief Executive and Monitoring Officer by 5pm 1 clear working day before the day of the Council meeting, excluding the day of the meeting itself. - 7.8 All proposed amendments will be shared with all Elected Members by 12 noon on the day of the Council meeting. - 7.9 Following a period for negotiation, any minor amendments to proposed amendments, will be allowed up to 9am on the day of the meeting, provided they do not have substantial impact and are agreed with the Chief Financial Officer.
+The Chief Financial Officer will then share all amended proposals, together with Finance sign off and comments, with the Chief Executive and Monitoring Officer by 5pm I working day before the day of the Council meeting, excluding the day of the meeting itself (i.e. 5pm on Tuesday for a meeting on a Wednesday). - 7.8 All proposed amendments will be shared with all Elected Members by 12 noon on the day of the Council meeting. - 7.9 Following a period for negotiation, any minor amendments to proposed amendments, will be allowed up to 9am on the day of the meeting, provided they do not have substantial impact and are agreed with the Chief Financial Officer.
 By noon on the day of the Council meeting, Democratic Services Officers will circulate copies of all remaining proposed amendments to all Members of the Council.
 At the Council meeting, the Chair will refuse to accept any proposals for amendment that have not been through the above process, and signed off as being lawful proposals by the Council's Finance Officers.
 Further, at the Council meeting, the Chair will refuse to accept any amendments to amendments that have correctly been through the above procedure. - 7.10 At the Council Budget Setting Meeting the Executive will propose their budget, with the Leader of the Council having up to 20 minutes for his speech.
 The proposal will need to be seconded and the Member seconding has 10 minutes available for this purpose.
-The seconder may speak at the time of seconding or reserve their speech for later on in the debate. - 7.11 The Leader of the largest Opposition Group on the Council will have the right to speak first on the Executive's proposal and may propose any amendment which has been signed off by the Chief Financial Officer and has 15 minutes maximum for their speech.
-The proposal will need to be seconded and the Member seconding the amendment has 10 minutes for this purpose and may make their speech at the time of seconding or reserve it for later in the debate on this amendment.
+The seconder may speak at the time of seconding or reserve their speech for later on in the debate.